Go to Introduction, Contents.

 3. The ordinary American R is phonetically a vowel.
 In Esperanto it is one of the least admired features of a strong American accent.
 Similarly, speakers of French and German often import a back-of-the-throat, gargled R into Esperanto, which is equally inappropriate and (worse yet) potentially confused with Ĥ. For those who distinguish between a flap and trill R (represented by R and RR in Spanish), either may be used for Esperanto R, although the flap seems to be preferred by most speakers who notice a difference.

 4. The letter Ŭ functions very much like an English W. There are few Esperanto words that use it except after A or E, but in borrowed words it is sometimes pressed into service to represent a W sound in other positions (e.g., poŭpo alternating with pobo = “stern”).
-Usually when Esperanto borrows words with W sounds in them, it converts the W to a V. For example, the Swahili language is normally called la svahilia in Esperanto, but I have seen and heard la sŭahilia as well.
+Usually when Esperanto borrows words with W sounds in them, it converts the W to a V. For example, the Swahili language is normally called la svahila in Esperanto, but I have seen and heard la sŭahila as well, and even suahila.

 In the above list, J corresponds with the English consonant Y. Unlike Y, Esperanto J is only a consonant, never a vowel.
 It merges with an adjacent vowel to form a diphthong, just as English Y often does: